keithbuhler/keithbuhler.github.io/_posts/2015-12-19-R2-D2-Saves-the-Galaxy.md

 excerpt_separator: <!--more-->
 ---

-# 17 Times R2D2 Saves the universe (updated for Ep.
-7)

 **Episode I**

 * When he fixes the shield of the royal starship of the woman whose children will save the galaxy.